Wylhelm/qa-ai-web/user_guide.md

 # Test Scenario Generator - User Guide

 ## Introduction
 The Test Scenario Generator is an AI-powered desktop application designed to assist testers and QA professionals in creating comprehensive test scenarios.
-It analyzes UI designs, images, and documents to generate scenarios that adhere to the IEEE 829 standard.
+It analyzes documents (Word, PDF, and text files) to generate scenarios that adhere to the IEEE 829 standard.
 This guide will walk you through the main features and how to use the application effectively.

 ## Getting Started
 1. Launch the Test Scenario Generator application.